-^{}Note: Students who place into 110/105 and who are interested in a French major or minor (i.e., who are relatively certain to continue to 120) should be encouraged to enroll in the full-semester French 110 course, NOT French 105.
-French 105 (Module A, 2 credits) should be reserved for those who want a 2-credit course only, or who are uncertain about the full-semester course.
-Students who place into 110/106 may choose French 110 or begin at mid-semester by enrolling in French 106 (Module B, 2 credits).
-These students should be aware that the material in the first half of French 110 may be familiar.
+- French 105 and 106 are Module A/B courses "stacked" with French 110, to allow students to take only the first or second half of this introductory course. - Students who place into 110/105 and who are interested in a French major or minor (i.e., who are relatively certain to continue to 120) should be encouraged to enroll in the full-semester French 110 course, NOT French 105. - French 105 (Module A, 2 credits) should be reserved for those who want a 2-credit course only, or who are uncertain about the full-semester course. - Students who place into 110/106 theoretically have enough experience in French to skip the first half of 110; they may choose French 110 or begin at mid-semester by enrolling in French 105 (Module B, 2 credits).
+These students should be aware that the material in the first halv of French 110 may be familiar, but they should not be forbidden or discouraged from taking the full-semester course if they prefer to.